gampleman/Robot-IAR/reports/final.md

 Our main concern was the performance of the robot on its main task.
 We tested this in eight repeated 5 minute trials.
 We measured how many resource sites would the robot  reach, how many light switches would it manage to trigger and how many victory dances it performed correctly.
 The robot was always placed in the centre of the arena with a constant starting orientation facing one of the switches.
 The experimenters did not interfere with the operation of the robot.

+We counted as reaching a resource site if the full body of the robot was over the dark area (NB we did not judge whether the robot in fact recognised it was over the dark area since its behaviour was very similar to that when it was outside and it was impossible to be sure whilst still keeping the robot autonomous).
+We counted as triggering the light switch if at least two consecutive flashes were seen and counted as a successful dance if the robot did the prescribed motions within a roughly &plusmn;35&deg; range as judged visually by the experimenters.

 ---